Blog

 Fatima didn’t just happen to end up in London.
 And I didn’t just happen to be her neighbour.
 God orchestrated our meeting.

-God is at work in this way through global migration.
+And just as fans from across the globe gather (or stay connected) during a World Cup, God has been at work over generations, moving people across borders — not randomly, but purposefully.
 He is placing people exactly where they need to be, so that they might have the opportunity to hear the gospel — maybe for the very first time.

 The result of this is that London is now home to people from some of the most unreached and religiously persecuted nations in the world.